mugen609/bigbox-native-res-setup/GameMaze.md

 **For the following examples:**
 - Adjust paths and core names to match your setup.
 - Check the exact core naming in `RetroArch\cores\`.
-- "reso.exe" is the executable of Res-O-Matic found in your installation directory.
+- `reso.exe` is the executable of Res-O-Matic found in your installation directory.
 - Create similar scripts for any system needing a forced resolution.